 The Plan is a voluntary defined contribution plan.
-The purpose of the Plan is to provide a convenient method by which eligible employees of Crown Holdings, Inc. and subsidiaries (the "Company") may save regularly through salary deferrals and through Company matching contributions.
+The purpose of the Plan is to provide a convenient method by which eligible employees may save regularly through salary deferrals.
+Participation in the Plan is determined by an agreement among recognized collective bargaining units and Crown Holdings, Inc. and subsidiaries (the "Company") or as otherwise agreed upon between the Company and non-organized hourly employees.
 Generally, employees are eligible to participate in the Plan upon date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").